 “Our brains are wired to be inspired,” said Dr. Sandra Bond Chapman, founder and chief director of the Center for BrainHeath and Dee Wyly Distinguished University Chair at The University of Texas at Dallas.
 “One of the key differences in our studies from other interventional research aimed at improving cognitive abilities is that we did not focus on specific cognitive functions such as speed of processing, memory, or learning isolated new skills.
 Instead, the gist reasoning training program encouraged use of a common set of multi-dimensional thinking strategies to synthesize information.”
-Source: Science Daily’s feature article this week, Strategic thinking strengthens intellectual capacity.
+Source: Science Daily’s, Strategic thinking strengthens intellectual capacity.

 Jane Dysart has known this for a long time.
 Now there’s research to prove it: our brains are wired to be inspired.
 Every conference program and workshop she puts together is about inspiring people.
 The research cited above not only confirms her conviction about inspiring thinking, it confirms that thinking strategically – “synthesizing information using multi-dimensional thinking” is not only imperative for librarians, information managers and knowledge professionals organizationally, but cognitively too.
 A bonus.